neurobin/rnm/README.md

 # rnm
 Bulk Rename Utility for GNU/Linux written in Bash scripting language.
-Therefore the use of this script/tool depends on Bash.
+Therefore, the use of this script/tool depends on Bash.
 Files and folders can be passed as command line arguments to rename them in bulk according to some naming scheme (Name String).
 It provides an undo functionality too to move back an unwanted rename operation.

 #Features:

-1. Both directory and file can be renamed.
+1. Both directories and files can be renamed.
 2. Undo functionality (`rnm -u`).
-3. Multiple directories and files can be passed as command arguments.
+3. Multiple directories and files can be passed as command line arguments.
-4. File name can be modified runtime by passing a *Name String* as argument.
+4. File name can be modified at runtime by passing a *Name String* as argument.
 5. Selective rename is possible by passing a *Search String* as argument which will take only the files that matches the search string ( *Search String* is a [regex] (https://en.wikipedia.org/wiki/Regular_expression) by default).
 To use a fixed string use the `-sF` option.
 6. Name can be taken from a file too.
 And these names (taken from a file) can be modified with *Name String* at runtime.
 7. Name can be taken from a file according to starting line number (`-l` or `-sl`) and ending line number (`-el`).